 6. Increase Web site loyalty and repeat visits

 Part of your online success and overall profitability is determined by traffic volume.
 Can you count your visitors?
 Each targeted visitor entering your Web site represents an opportunity to make a sale or capture a lead.
 Visitor frequency is critical -especially with large purchase items and long buying cycles.
 Rarely will a first time visitor make a large purchase.

 Consider your prospect's buying cycle, the necessary frequency, and develop your repeat visit strategy accordingly.
 The longer and more frequent a prospect interacts with your brand, the more likely she becomes a customer.

 Every salesman knows it's much easier to encourage a customer to buy than a prospect.
 Look back at the eCommerce scenario in no. 5.
 What if she wasn't ready to buy three reams of paper?
 Wouldn't it be wise to offer an email reminder in 30 days?
 Automate e-mail delivery, pre-populate the landing page's order form, and viola!
 30 days and two mouse click later you have a repeat purchase.

 Would you stop selling after she purchased the paper?
 I sure hope not.

 Want future articles sent directly to your inbox?
 Subscribe to our newsletter.

-Rick Costello, The Web Site Profit Doctor is a Chicago Area Web Designer who can transform your “information only” Web site into a profitable customer acquisition tool.
-Primary web marketing services include general website help, website design help, web site analysis, web site planning, web site competitive intelligence, web site analytics, web site impovements, web site maintenance, and seo help.
+Rick Costello, The Web Site Profit Doctor is a Chicago Area Web Designer who can transform your “information only” Website into a profitable customer acquisition tool.
+Primary web marketing services include general website help, website design help, web site analysis, web site planning, web site competitive intelligence, web site analytics, web site improvements, web site maintenance, and seo help.

 Article information and opinions herein reflect the most accurate information at the time of publication and are subject to change.
 Readers are free to forward this article in its entirety, but may not sell, barter or leverage it for commercial profit or gain.